Extreme overvalued belief: Importance

-Differences: Delusions vs. Obsessions vs. Extreme Overvalued Beliefs
+Difference from delusion and obsession

 Delusions are by definition false beliefs that are not shared by other members of an individual's group or society.
 These are often held with strong commitment, even in the face of direct evidence to the contrary, and are idiosyncratic, often bizarre, and personalized.

 Obsessions are intrusive thoughts or images that are often very disturbing to the individual who has them.
 These are often distressing, and therefore may lead to carrying out compensatory behaviors (i.e. compulsions) to alleviate the distress (see obsessive-compulsive disorder) for a period of time.

 Notably, both delusions and obsessions are different from extreme overvalued beliefs.

 While extreme overvalued beliefs are shared by individuals of the same culture and/or subculture, this is not true of delusions.
 A delusion is an inherently false belief that is not shared by anyone else, while an extreme overvalued belief is shared by others and can become more dominant over time.
 Further, when an extreme overvalued belief is considered within the context of the group that possesses it, it is not necessarily false or extreme from within their perspective.

 In addition, while overvalued beliefs and obsessions are similar in that they can both grow to dominate an individual's mind and take control of their everyday life, they also differ in that obsessions are distressing to the individual while extreme overvalued beliefs are not "fought off".
 In fact, individuals with extreme overvalued beliefs will amplify their belief over time and defend it with extreme actions, in some cases using violence.